smithc36-tcd/Pathfinding-Visualisation/README.md

 Or if using a virtual environment, see the requirements.txt

 # Instructions
 Once the Pygame Window appears, the grid will initialise and you will see a GUI.
+Place a start and an end node to run a search algortihm.

 ![ Alt text](https://github.com/smithc36-tcd/Pathfinding-Visualisation/blob/master/Images/mainScreen.png)